Hurricane Fiona lashes Puerto Rico, knocks out power to entire island

 Hurricane Fiona struck Puerto Rico's southwest coast on Sunday as it unleashed landslides, knocked the power grid out and ripped up asphalt from roads and flung the pieces around.

+Hundreds of people were evacuated or rescued across the island as floodwaters rose swiftly.
+Rushing rivers of brown water enveloped cars, first floors and even an airport runway in the island's southern region.

-Forecasters said the storm would cause massive flooding and threatened to dump "historic" levels of rain, with up to 30 inches possible in eastern and southern Puerto Rico.
+Forecasters said the storm threatened to dump "historic" levels of rain on Sunday and Monday, with up to 30 inches possible in eastern and southern Puerto Rico.

 "The damages that we are seeing are catastrophic," said Gov. Pedro Pierluisi.

-"I urge people to stay in their homes," said William Miranda Torres, mayor of the northern town of Caguas, where at least one large landslide was reported, with water rushing down a big slab of broken asphalt and into a gully.

-The storm also washed away a bridge in the central mountain town of Utuado that police say was installed by the National Guard after Hurricane Maria hit in 2017.
+The storm washed away a bridge in the central mountain town of Utuado that police say was installed by the National Guard after Hurricane Maria hit in 2017.
+Large landslides also were reported, with water rushing down big slabs of broken asphalt and into gullies.

+The eye of the hurricane was "nearing the southeastern coast of the Dominican Republic," the National Hurricane Center (NHC) reported just before 11 p.m. local time.
+"Heavy rainfall and catastrophic flooding continues across much of Puerto Rico,"

-Fiona was centered 10 miles west of Mayaguez with maximum sustained winds of 85 mph, according to the U.S. National Hurricane Center.
-It was moving to the northwest at 9 mph.
+The hurricane was moving at 10 mph, with maximum sustained winds of 85 mph, according to the latest numbers from NHC.

+In a statement provided to CBS News Sunday night, Deanne Criswell, director of the Federal Emergency Management Agency, said that FEMA was "actively supporting" Puerto Rico and "immediately deployed hundreds of FEMA personnel before the storm made landfall."

+"Our focus right now is on life-saving efforts and response to immediate needs such as power restoration," Criswell said.

 Fiona struck on the anniversary of Hurricane Hugo, which hit Puerto Rico 33 years ago as a Category 3 storm.